 She is passionate about learning, teaching and educating others about Native American spirituality, the songs, ceremony, the history, the language, natural healing, exploring and studying ancient ruins of the Southwest, and healing with Mother Earth.
 Rebekah hears the elders speak when she sits quietly at the sacred sites.
-She says, “It’s my medicine to sit here.”
+She says, “It’s my medicine.”

 Rebekah is dedicated to re-integrating the ways of our ancestors back into our world today, when everything was sacred and treated with honesty and respect.
 When spirituality was practiced on a daily basis and not separated, one being better than the other.
 When everyone had a deeper connection with the earth, the animals and Wakan Tanka (The Great Spirit).
 When all life was in perfect balance because we respected the natural laws of Tunkashila (Creator).
 When you could safely drink from any stream of water and nothing was wasted.
 Rebekah, among many, believe that we can return to this time and heal the wounds of the past.